Reference

 • GET /ui/login -> login form

-• POST /ui/login -> validates the password against PAM and flips request.session["bty_authed"] = True; SessionMiddleware emits the signed bty-token cookie on the redirect response (SameSite=Strict).
+• POST /ui/login -> constant-time-compares the password against [admin] password from bty.toml (env override BTY_ADMIN_PASSWORD; default bty-lab) and flips request.session["bty_authed"] = True; SessionMiddleware emits the signed bty-token cookie on the redirect response (SameSite=Strict).

 • POST /ui/logout -> request.session.clear(); SessionMiddleware emits a deletion cookie.